Short one OTM Call

-Short one put option with a lower strike price and short one call option at a higher strike price.
+A Short Strangle is where you are short one put option with a lower strike price for every one short call option at a higher strike price.
+Both options have the same expiration date.

-Maximum Gain: Limited to the net premium received for selling the options.
+The Max Gain is limited to the total premium received for the call and put options.

 When to use: When you are bearish on volatility and think market prices will remain stable.